Multi-factor authentication for your Office 365 dev/test environment

 Summary: Configure multi-factor authentication using text messages sent to a smart phone in an Office 365 dev/test environment.

-For an additional level of security for signing in to your Office 365 subscription, you can enable Azure multi-factor authentication, which requires more than just a username and password to verify an account.
+For an additional level of security for signing in to your Office 365 subscription, you can enable Azure multi-factor authentication, which requires more than just a username and password to authenticate an account.
 With multi-factor authentication for Office 365, users are required to acknowledge a phone call, type a verification code sent in a text message, or specify an app password on their smart phones after correctly entering their passwords.
 They can sign in only after this second authentication factor has been satisfied.

 This article describes how to enable and test text message-based authentication for a specific Office 365 account.